JuliaDataScience/JuliaDataScience/contents/data_vis_makie_glmakie.md

 """)
 ```

-here $\delta x, \delta y$ are used to specified our boxes size. `cmap2` will be the color for each box and `ztmp2` will be used as a transparency parameter.
+here $\delta x, \delta y$ are used to specify our boxes size. `cmap2` will be the color for each box and `ztmp2` will be used as a transparency parameter.
 See the output in the next figure.

 ```jl
 @sco JDS.histogram_or_bars_in_3d()